+Perceptual quality is defined as the overall visual quality of a video as perceived by human observers, reflecting both aesthetic appeal and technical fidelity.
+This metric primarily focuses on frame-level image quality.
+Motivated by recent advances in Image Quality Assessment (IQA)~\citep{clip-iqa+, q-align, Compare2Score, q-insight, deqa-score}, we compute perceptual quality scores for each video by combining DeQA-Score~\citep{deqa-score} with a multi-scale pyramid frame sampling strategy.

+Specifically, for each temporal scale with window ratio $\alpha$, the video is partitioned into non-overlapping windows of length $L=\lfloor N \cdot \alpha \rfloor$.
+Within each window, $n_\alpha=\lfloor L \cdot \beta_\alpha \rfloor$ frames are sampled symmetrically around the center, $\beta_\alpha$ refers to the sampling ratio corresponding to $\alpha$.
+The frame-level quality scores are then computed using DeQA-Score, averaged within each window, and finally averaged across all windows to yield the video-level perceptual quality score:

+where $v$ denotes the video, $W$ is the set of temporal windows, $f$ indexes the sampled frames in each window, and $\text{DeQA}(\cdot)$ is the DeQA-Score method producing the image quality score for each frame.
+This procedure is applied independently at multiple temporal scales to extract various images and capture both local and global perceptual quality.

-\subsubsection{Text-Video Alignment (TVA)}
+\subsection{Text-Video Alignment (TVA)}

 Text-video alignment measures the adherence and faithfulness of the video content to the input text prompt.
-Considering the complexity of our prompts, we evaluate this dimension in a coarse-to-fine manner.
-Therefore, we divide text-video alignment into overall alignment and event-level alignment.
+Considering the complexity of prompts, we evaluate them in a coarse-to-fine manner, including overall alignment and fine-grained alignment.

-\textbf{Overall Alignment (OA).} Overall alignment assesses the global consistency between video and text.
-Existing benchmarks mostly rely on CLIP-based methods\citep{vbench, evalcrafter, t2veval, moviebench}.
-However, these methods are limited by CLIP’s original design for learning image-text alignment features\citep{clip}, which restricts their ability to handle more complex video-text evaluation.
-To address this, we leverage recent MLLMs with strong video understanding capability, together with embedding models that excel at encoding rich and complex textual semantics.
-Specifically we employ Qwen2.5-VL-7B\citep{qwen25_vl} to generate a detailed description of the video and then compute the semantic similarity between this description and the prompt content of the video (See our used prompt for description in Appendix~\ref{appendix:overall alignment description}).
-Note that we use the prompt base defined in Section~\ref{sec:prompt suite construction}, rather than the raw input prompt, to avoid interference from evaluation-related content.
-The resulting semantic similarity score serves as our final score.